 List people include Joshua Lederberg, Jacques Monod and many additional people as well.From reputable, prominent, and well known molecular biologists to the lesser known molecular biologists of today, these are some of the best professionals in the molecular biologist field.
 If you want to answer the questions, "Who are the most famous molecular biologists ever?" and "What are the names of famous molecular biologists?" then you're in the right place.
 (34 items)

-James Dewey Watson is an American molecular biologist, geneticist and zoologist, best known as one of the co-discoverers of the structure of DNA in 1953 with Francis Crick.
+James Dewey Watson (born April 6, 1928) is an American molecular biologist, geneticist and zoologist.
+In 1953, he co-authored with Francis Crick the academic paper proposing the double helix structure of the DNA molecule.
 Watson, Crick, and Maurice Wilkins were awarded the 1962 Nobel Prize in Physiology or Medicine "for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material".
-After studies at the University of Chicago and Indiana University, Watson did postdoctoral research to absorb chemistry with the biochemist Herman Kalckar in Copenhagen.
-Watson next worked at the University of Cambridge's Cavendish Laboratory in England, where he first met his future ...more on Wikipediasee more on James D. Watson
+Watson earned degrees at the University of Chicago (BS, 1947) and Indiana University (PhD, 1950).
+Following a post-doctoral year at the University of Copenhagen with Herman Kalckar and Ole Maaløe, Watson worked at the University of ...more on Wikipedia

-Professor Elizabeth Helen Blackburn, AC, FRS, FAA, FRSN is an Australian-American Nobel laureate who is the former President of the Salk Institute for Biological Studies.
-Previously she was a biological researcher at the University of California, San Francisco, who studies the telomere, a structure at the end of chromosomes that protects the chromosome.
-Blackburn co-discovered telomerase, the enzyme that replenishes the telomere.
+Elizabeth Helen Blackburn, (born 26 November 1948) is an Australian-American Nobel laureate who is the former President of the Salk Institute for Biological Studies.
+Previously she was a biological researcher at the University of California, San Francisco, who studied the telomere, a structure at the end of chromosomes that protects the chromosome.
+In 1984, Blackburn co-discovered telomerase, the enzyme that replenishes the telomere, with Carol W. Greider.
 For this work, she was awarded the 2009 Nobel Prize in Physiology or Medicine, sharing it with Greider and Jack W. Szostak, becoming the only Tasmanian-born Nobel laureate.
-She also worked in medical ethics, and was controversially dismissed from the Bush Administration's President's Council on Bioethics. ...more on Wikipediasee more on Elizabeth Blackburn
+She also worked in medical ethics, and was controversially ...more on Wikipedia